robin-zollner/hello-world/README.md

 # hello-world -- A novice coder's portfolio
+## 2022_05_14 Update
+* This is a portfolio, the majority of it is in python code.
+* The python folder has lots of different files I have used to experiment.
+* `Certificaitons` folder is a place to look for courses completed.

 ## 2022_05_11 Update
 * Since starting this repo, I have gotten a new computer.
 I have not yet replaced the windows os on this machine, so there is less focus on scripting, unless I can learn the windows commands. _This'll be hard b/c I like unix commands_